mjnagel/k3d-irsa/README.md

 # IRSA on k3d

-This is a guide on how to setup IRSA on k3d.
-It is primarily based on the [guide from AWS](https://github.com/aws/amazon-eks-pod-identity-webhook/blob/master/SELF_HOSTED_SETUP.md) with adaptations for k3d and the latest k8s versions.
+This is a guide on how to setup IRSA on a local k3d cluster.
+The goal of this guide is to provide authentication between a local dev cluster and remote AWS resources (S3, etc).
+It is primarily based on the [guide from AWS](https://github.com/aws/amazon-eks-pod-identity-webhook/blob/master/SELF_HOSTED_SETUP.md) with specific steps for k3d and streamlined for simplicity with aws-cli.

 The only pre-requisites are to have k3d and aws-cli installed locally, as well as local access to an AWS account with permissions to operate on IAM and S3 resources.
 For a seamless copy-paste experience it is also helpful to run `export AWS_PAGER=""` which will ensure that the aws-cli will not open an interactive pager after resource creation.